 Review summary: Fujifilm GFX 50S vs Panasonic ZS100

-So what conclusions can be drawn?
+So how do things add up?
 Is the Fujifilm GFX 50S better than the Panasonic ZS100 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (51.1 vs 20MP) with a 57% higher linear resolution.